What are you looking for?

 - Special Use Permit Application (pdf, 113.1 kb)

-Use this form to obtain approval for new street names assigned within the City limits.
+Use this procedure and guidelines to obtain approval for new street names assigned within the City limits.

 - Temporary Use Permit Application (pdf, 94.7 kb)